About Idaho Experience

 BILL MANNY is the series producer and writer for Idaho Experience.
 Bill is a veteran editor and writer for newspapers in Oregon, Idaho, California and Arizona.
 He spent five years as a political reporter in Washington, D.C.
 As an editor at the Idaho Statesman, he supervised government, environmental and community coverage and commentary for 18 years.

 He grew up in eastern Oregon and has a journalism degree from the University of Oregon.
-Bill serves on the boards of the Idaho Humanities Council, Idahoans for Open Government, The Cabin and the AAAS SciLine journalism project.
+Bill serves on the boards of the Idaho Humanities Council, Idahoans for Open Government and the AAAS SciLine journalism project.
 He is the former president of Boise City Club.
 He’s an avid bicyclist, hiker and backpacker.

 AARON KUNZ is the production manager at Idaho Public Television, series director, writer/producer, editor and videographer for Idaho Experience.
 Aaron is also a frequent contributor to Outdoor Idaho and other shows in IdahoPTV.
 He's won multiple national awards for his work on Outdoor Idaho, including several regional Emmy nominations and the J. Robb Brady Award for Environmental Journalism.

 MARCIA FRANKLIN's love of history and documentaries was born in the same place she was: Washington, D. C. “Growing up in our nation’s capital, I was lucky to be able to go to some of America’s best museums,” says Franklin.
 “Those experiences, along with watching nightly coverage of the Vietnam War and the Watergate hearings, hooked me on journalism infused with the past.”